Charlotte Pritt: 1992

 Pritt ran for governor as a Democrat in the primary election in 1992, but lost to Gaston Caperton.
 She gained notoriety initially by challenging then-Governor Caperton on his grocery and gasoline taxes and opposition to collective bargaining.
 She also managed to garner strong union support.
-Even so, Caperton had outspent Pritt 10 to 1 and defeated Pritt in the primary, 42.68 to 34.65 percent.
+Even so, Caperton had outspent Pritt 10 to 1 and defeated her in the primary, 42.68 to 36.45 percent.
 West Virginia attorney general Mario Palumbo came in third, with 20.1 percent.

 After losing the Democratic primary to Caperton, Pritt refused to endorse her opponent and mounted an independent write-in bid for governor in the general election.
 This action led to a splinter in the state's party establishment.
-She garnered 7.4 percent in the race, in which Caperton defeated Republican Cleve Benedict, 56 to 36.6 percent.
+Pritt garnered 12.4 percent in the race, in which Caperton defeated Republican Cleve Benedict, 51 to 36.6 percent.